You are here

 Dispute Resolution

 Any individual or organization may file a complaint with the Department of Public Instruction if they believe a public agency has violated state requirements under Chapter 115, Wis.
 Stats., or PI 11 Wis.
 Admin.
 Code, or federal requirements under the Individuals with Disabilities Education Act (IDEA) when providing special education programs.
 The complainant must allege a violation that occurred not more than one year prior to the date that the complaint is received.
-The party filing the complaint must forward a copy of the complaint to the LEA serving the child at the same time the party files the complaint with DPI.
+The party filing the complaint must forward a copy of the complaint to the Local Education Agency (LEA) serving the child at the same time as the party files the complaint with DPI.

 • A statement that a public agency has violated special education law.